STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar5/sm5_differential_expression_analysis.md

 Learning](http://www-bcf.usc.edu/~gareth/ISL/index.html) by Gareth et al.

-NBefore we actually construct the design matrix, there is one thing we need to check.
+Before we actually construct the design matrix, there is one thing we need to check.
 That is, the samples are ordered identically in the samples metadata data frame as well as the expression matrix.
 The design matrix is constructed based on the order of the samples metadata data